adavarski/OpenShift-CRC-Playground/README.md

 Install oc CLI on laptop && oc login

-$ oc login -u kubeadmin -p kTJ5D-VrUDY-NEuuV-kwG5J https://console-openshift-console.apps-crc.testing:6443
+$ oc login -u kubeadmin -p UzUvE-IB4Mf-viZ8Z-PF3IY https://console-openshift-console.apps-crc.testing:6443
 Login successful.

 You have access to 67 projects, the list has been suppressed.
 You can list all projects with 'oc projects'

 Using project "default"

-Or: $ oc login -u kubeadmin -p kTJ5D-VrUDY-NEuuV-kwG5J https://devops:6443

 $ cat ~/.kube/config ($ oc config view)
 apiVersion: v1